Click to learn more about our exhibits below

 Contact Person Phone Number: 615-936-0961

 Bio: Health and Wellness is the award-winning umbrella division for three programs, Occupational Health Clinic, Work/Life Connections-EAP, and Health Plus.
 Our mission is to engage you with innovative programs that maximize productivity and well-being.
 There are multiple activities offered 24/7 at all Vanderbilt campuses.
-Within the last year, Health and Wellness has continued to add to services provided, including telehealth and virtual options for all programs, growing the Faculty & Physician Wellness Program and a updating Your Well-being Navigator to include well-being resources for coping with COVID19.
+Within the last year, Health and Wellness has continued to add to services, including telehealth and virtual options for all programs and growing the Faculty & Physician Wellness Program.

 Website Link: https://www.vumc.org/health-wellness/